Spatial Mapping

 There are three methods to collect cathodoluminescence (CL) maps: Unfiltered, wavelength-filtered, and color.
 The appropriate method depends on the type of detector you use.
 See the modes of operation section for more details.

-Within Gatan Microscopy Suite® (GMS) software, go to the CL Imaging or ChromaCL™ technique to collect a map.
-Regardless of the technique (CL Imaging or ChromaCL), use the Scan dialog to collect SEM or STEM images within the GMS software.
+Within DigitalMicrograph® software, go to the CL Imaging or ChromaCL™ technique to collect a map.
+Regardless of the technique (CL Imaging or ChromaCL), the Scan dialog can collect SEM or STEM images within the DigitalMicrograph software.

 • Spot, Focus, Rotate buttons – Control the electron beam: Spot – Sets the beam at a particular location on (or to avoid damage, off of) the specimen, Focus – Scans a sub-region to focus an image.

-• Setup – Defines the pixel time, width, and height (pixels) of the images.
-We recommend capturing that at least one signal in addition to the CL signal.
+• Setup – Defines the images' pixel time, width, and height (pixels).
+We recommend capturing at least one signal in addition to the CL signal.

 • Capture – Records an image using the Capture setting of the DigiScan Setup dialog.

-Note: The Scan dialog does not control the type of CL information that is present in a CL map captured by the DigiScan™ system.
-Instead, the type of detector and acquisition mode you use defines the CL information.
+Note: The Scan dialog does not control the type of CL information in a CL map captured by the DigiScan™ system.
+Instead, the type of detector and acquisition mode you use define the CL information.

 ChromaCL color maps

 The ChromaCL detector is configured to provide color CL maps.
-Simply select the ColorRGB signal in the DigiScan Setup box alongside the SE and BSE signals, if applicable.
+If applicable, simply select the ColorRGB signal alongside the SE and BSE signals in the DigiScan Setup box.

 CL maps with Monarc and Vulcan

-Collect a wider range of CL maps with Monarc™ and Vulcan™ spectroscopic CL detectors.
-From the CL Imaging palette, to configure the spectrograph and detector for the appropriate acquisition mode:
+Collect a broader range of CL maps with Monarc® and Vulcan® spectroscopic CL detectors.
+From the CL Imaging palette, configure the spectrograph and detector for the appropriate acquisition mode:

 • Filter = In – Selects an optical filter to modify the signal reaching the detector.
 A drop-down menu allows the user to select one of the five filters installed in the system.

 • Polarizer = In or Out – Moves a rotatable polarization filter in or out of the beam path.
-The user is free to define the transmitted polarization angle by entering a value in the range 0 – 180° in the polarization angle text box.
+The user can define the transmitted polarization angle by entering a 0 – 180° range value in the polarization angle text box.

 • WL (nm) – Sets the wavelength of light that passes through (the center of) the exit slit.